zksecurity/RFCs/source/starknet/stark.md

 The goal of STARK verify is to verify evaluation queries (by checking that evaluations exist in the committed polynomials) and the FRI queries (by running the FRI verification).

-To do this, we simply call the `fri_verify_initial` function contained in the FRI specification and give it the values computed by `eval_oods_polynomial` (as defined in the [AIR Arithmetization Dependency section](#air-arithmetization-dependency)) as first evaluations associated to the queried points.
+To do this, we simply call the `fri_verify_initial` function contained in the FRI specification and give it the values computed by `eval_oods_polynomial` (as defined in the [AIR Arithmetization Dependency section](#air-arithmetization-dependency)) as first evaluations associated with the queried points.
 It should return two FRI objects.

 <aside class="note">These evaluations will only provide evaluations of the first layer polynomial $p_0$ at query points $v_i$.
 The prover will witness evaluations at $-v_i$ by themselves and prove that they are present in the first FRI commitment (of the polynomial $p_0$.</aside>